 The CAP credit amount for this pilot was determined by examining CRP participants with 12 consecutive months of prior usage and analyzing two years of their consumption history and CRP discount amounts.
-Based on the results of the analysis, it was determined that the maximum consumption limit for CRP participants should be 2,1252,290 CCF which will ultimately be converted into dollars when expressed to customers.
-This limit was determined by examining the distribution of usage consumed by CRP participants and making the determination that those participants whose usage exceeds the 95th percentile of the usage distribution curve may have excessive use.
-Those customers identified as exceeding this limit will be considered optimal candidates for conservation education as well as referral for LIURP services.
-CRP customers who exceed this limit will be placed on an average bill program for the remainder of their credit limit period, unless they claim an acceptable exception for high usage.
+Based on the results of the analysis, it was determined that the maximum consumption limit for CRP participants should be 2,125 CCF which will ultimately be converted into dollars when expressed to customers.
+This i.
+Serious illness of a household member; or ii.
+Landlord refusal; or iii.
+Other severe circumstance outside of the customer's control, and deemed as valid by PGW.